ImagineCemeteries/ImagineCemeteries/240326_Manual/240902_dark_cloud.md

+# 5/16
+My prior company was invaded by a spiritual cybersec gang that carried a spiritual disease.
+Myself, my human colleagues and my spiritual colleagues where infected to various degrees.
+We call this the dark cloud.

+The dark cloud has some sentient abilities and is able to manipulate both human & spiritual hosts.
+A small set of deities are immune to this disease, notably Ganesh.
+The God of Grounding.
++ ghosts - 10/4/24

 # A dark cloud is not only hanging over your head, it is a sentient spiritual species.

-The slice that comes down the center of your head they need to reach in and grab
+The slice that comes down the center of your head they need to reach in and grab bubble in head
+- grab it
+- imagine touching a tree in a cemetary

 # The Dark Cloud
 The dark cloud isn't dark, you can't see it.
 Its an analogy for "the dark cloud hanging over our heads."